airpair/realtime-angularjs-pubsub-messaging-using-pubnub1/post.md

   <input type="submit" value="Send" />
 </form>
 ```
-This is the first interactive feature - a simple text box that binds its content to ```$scope.newMessage```, and a submit button for the form.
+This is the first interactive feature - a simple text box that binds it's content to ```$scope.newMessage```, and a submit button for the form.
 The form submit function is bound to the ```$scope.publish function```.
 What does it do?
 We'll find out soon!
 ```html
 <div class="well">
 <ul><li ng-repeat="message in messages">{{message}}</li></ul>